 The Hopper from OpenAI Gym is tasked to jump as high as possible while landing in a goal position as marked by the green and red dots.
 This task has a non-markovian reward structure which makes learning skills with step-based approaches infeasible.

 The following videos show the behaviors of Di-SkilL's individual experts.
 We have sampled contexts from each per-expert context distribution and exectued the corresponding expert.
 The goal of the videos is to show that each expert is learning different skills.
 This first expert (left) builds momentum for the jump by using the first joint and stabilizes by landing on its foot.
+This second expert (middle) builds momentum for the jump by using the first joint and stabilizes by landing on the hopper's "head".
+The expert is responsible for landing positions that are further away from the initial position.
+This third expert (right) builds momentum for the jump by using the first joint and stabilizes by landing on the hopper's "head".
+The expert is responsible for landing positions that are next to the initial position.

 In the table tennis task a 7-degree of freedom (DoF) robot has to learn fast and precise motions to smash the ball to a desired position on the opponent's side.
 The 5-dimensional. context consists of the incoming ball's landing position, the desired landing position on the opponent's side and the ball's initial velocity.
 The table tennis environment requires good exploratory behavior and has a non-makrovian reward structure making step-based approaches infeasible to learn usefull skills.